 In the expedited review process, claims are paid quickly and at a set value.
 The trust assigns a fixed payout for each asbestos-related disease, with more serious conditions valued higher than others.
 Trusts typically publish the scheduled value for each condition in a document called the Trust Distribution Procedure (TDP).

-Not all claimants will qualify for expedited review.
-You will need to support your claim with sufficient evidence, such as proof of your work history and any medical documents pertaining to your diagnosis.
-After collecting this evidence, you will send it to the claim-processing facility for review.
+Not all claimants qualify for expedited review.
+You need to support your claim with evidence, such as proof of your work history and medical documents pertaining to your diagnosis.
+After collecting this evidence, you send it to the claim-processing facility for review.

-Once the trust receives all applicable documents, your claim is placed in a processing queue and the review process begins.
-Approximately six months before your claim enters the review phase, the trust will request any recent updates on your health status or any additional evidence of asbestos exposure.
-When the trust is confident that your information is accurate and up-to-date, it will begin to review the evidence submitted for your case.
+Approximately six months before your claim enters the review phase, the trust will request recent updates on your health status and any additional evidence of asbestos exposure.
+When the trust is confident that your information is accurate and up-to-date, it will begin reviewing the evidence submitted for your case.

-In claims filed for expedited review, the trust will ensure that the claimant’s medical and exposure evidence meet the requirements laid out in the TDP.
+In claims filed for expedited review, the trust ensures that the claimant’s medical and exposure evidence meets the requirements laid out in the TDP.
 To make sure that claimants with similar diseases are compensated fairly and equally, trusts have established disease levels for each asbestos-related condition.
 Mesothelioma always appears as a separate disease level, but other disease levels may vary from trust to trust.